Adversarial Reprogramming of Neural Networks: Results

 \subsection{MNIST classification}

 In this section, we demonstrate adversarial reprogramming on somewhat more complex task of classifying MNIST digits.
 We measure {\em test} and train accuracy, so it is impossible for the adversarial program to have simply memorized all training examples.
 Similar to the counting task, we embedded MNIST digits of size $28 \times 28 \times 3$ inside a frame representing the adversarial program, we assigned the first 10 ImageNet labels to the MNIST digits, and trained an adversarial program for each ImageNet model.
-Figure \ref{fig: mnist} shows examples of the adversarial program for each network being applied.
+Figure \ref{fig: ex}a shows example of the adversarial program for Inception V3 being applied.

 Our results show that ImageNet networks can be successfully reprogramed to function as an MNIST classifier by presenting an additive adversarial program.
 The adversarial program additionally generalized well from the training to test set, suggesting that the reprogramming does not function purely by memorizing train examples, and is not brittle to small changes in the input.
-One interesting observation is that the adversarial programs targeted at Inception architectures are qualitatively different from those targeted at Resnet architectures (Figure \ref{fig: mnist}).
-This suggests that the method of action of the adversarial program is in some sense architecture-specific.